Advisor: Alan Taylor, Corcoran Department of History, University of Virginia, National Humanities Center Fellow

 In this letter Knox mentions Alexander McGillivray (c.1750–1793), the son of a Scottish trader and Sehoy, a member of the important Creek Wind Clan.
 Although he spent time with his father’s family, McGillivray moved back to the Creek Nation when his loyalist father’s goods were confiscated.
 Eventually, he became an important chief in the matrilineal world of the Creek.
 As someone who understood both the white and native worlds, he negotiated trade and treaties with the US, Great Britain, and Spain for the benefit of the Creek Nation as well as for his own personal profit.

 This lesson is divided into two parts, both accessible below.
 Five excerpts with accompanying close reading questions provide an analytical study of the text.
-Student activities reinforce vocabulary in context and textual review, and an optional follow-up assignment enhances the lesson.
+A student activity provides textual review, and an optional follow-up assignment enhances the lesson.
 The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, access to the interactive exercises, and the follow-up assignment.
 The student’s version, an interactive PDF, contains all of the above except the responses to the close reading questions and the follow-up assignment.

 |Teacher’s Guide (continues below)